KoyoteScience/BanditoAPI/README.md

         // API key for accessing bandito
      model_id=null,
-        // string identifying the unique model or bandit feature_metadata=null,
+        // string identifying the unique model or bandit action_feature_metadata=null,
-        // object containing metadata about the feature vectors (for more information, see below) model_type='LinearAlgebraLinearRegression',
+        // object containing metadata about the action feature vectors (for more information, see below) context_feature_metadata=null,
+        // object containing metadata about the context_feature vectors (for more information, see below) output_metadata=null,
+        // object containing metadata about the output values (for more information, see below) model_type_name='BayesLinearRegressor',
         // string, one of ModelType
      predict_on_all_models=false,
         // boolean for whether to run predictions on all models in the probabilistic ensemble (useful for debugging)